-This should occur simultaneously as readers, scorekeepers, and timekeepers are in volunteer training.
+This should occur simultaneously as readers, scorekeepers, timekeepers, and coaches are in volunteer training.
+(Coaches don't attend training at the state tournament.)

 Host the general opening session or designate another host.

 This is a good time to have a local celebrity or official give a brief welcome.